+Compared with conventional functional depths, directional outlyingness more effectively describes the centrality of functional data, especially the shape variation, because ${\rm VO}$ accounts for not only variation of absolute values of point-wise outlyingness but also for the change in their directions.
+This advantage coincides with the functional data classification task, which is essentially to distinguish curves by their differences in shapes rather than scales.
 With the above advantages, we adopt the functional directional outlyingness to measure the distance between the curve to be classified and the labeled groups of curves.
 In the next two subsections, we propose two classification methods for multivariate functional data.
-Both methods are based on a similar idea used by the maximum depth classifier: a new curve should be assigned to the class leading to the smallest outlyingness value.
+Both are based on a similar idea used by the maximum depth classifier: a new curve should be assigned to the class leading to the smallest outlyingness value.

 12pt